 I personally booked Tour A El Nido online in advance with Klook and it couldn’t have been easier!

-El Nido Tour A is the most top-rated El Nido Island Hopping Tour with great reviews and thousands of bookings.
+This is the most top-rated El Nido Island Hopping Tour with great reviews and thousands of bookings.

-Tour A El Nido includes a full day of island hopping on an outrigger boat to Seven Commandos Beach, Big Lagoon/Small Lagoon, Secret Lagoon, Shimizu Island and a BBQ lunch on the boat.
-All this for just $18 USD.
+The tour includes a full day of island hopping on an outrigger boat to Seven Commandos Beach, Big Lagoon/Small Lagoon, Secret Lagoon, Shimizu Island, and a BBQ lunch on the boat.

 Book Now → El Nido Tour A

 WHAT TO EXPECT ON TOUR A EL NIDO

-Once you’re all geared up, head to the boat to begin the El Nido island hopping adventure!
+Once you’re all geared up, head to the boat to begin the El Nido island-hopping adventure!

 SEVEN COMMANDOS BEACH

-Azure waters, glistening white sands, coconut palm trees and a few beachside shacks lining the shores.
+Azure waters, glistening white sands, coconut palm trees, and a few beachside shacks lining the shores.
 This is what the Philippines is all about and Seven Commandos Beach is hands-down one of the best beaches in El Nido!

 We spent around 45 minutes on 7 Commando Beach, soaking up the sun and taking several dips in the ocean to cool off.